With Iran, Trump Takes the U.S. to War Without the Public’s Support

 Why This Matters

-The United States has launched a military campaign against Iran, marking a significant departure from modern precedent as President Trump takes the country to war without public support.
-This development raises concerns about the erosion of democratic checks and balances in the decision-making process.
-The implications of this move are far-reaching and warrant close scrutiny.
+The United States' military campaign against Iran marks a significant departure from modern precedent, as President Trump takes the country to war without public support.
+This move raises questions about the role of public opinion in U.S. foreign policy and the implications for future conflicts.
+The lack of public backing has sparked debate among lawmakers and experts.

 Coverage Snapshot